markbrents/MarksLauncher/README.md

 # Marks Launcher
-Mark's Launcher is a program launcher for Windows that sits above your taskbar and allows you to orgainize your application shortcuts into groups, making it easier to find and run your programs.
+Mark's Launcher is a program launcher for Windows that sits above your taskbar and allows you to orgainize your application shortcuts into groups, making it easier to find and run your programs:

 ## How it works